ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Overnight</h3>Clear.
 Low around 46, with temperatures rising to around 49 overnight.
-West wind around 15 mph, with gusts as high as 21 mph.<br></div>
+West wind 8 to 15 mph, with gusts as high as 21 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday</h3>Sunny, with a high near 67.
-West northwest wind 15 to 22 mph, with gusts as high as 31 mph.<br></div>
+West northwest wind 14 to 22 mph, with gusts as high as 31 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">